 The Pavillion Shiraz Cabernet Sauvignon 2012 ($11.90, score 89+) is a South African blend with mixed rich ripe deep berry fruit and intense farmyard notes.
 It’s a fruity mouthful with fine firm tannins, fresh acidity and a long finish.
 It will support lamb chops or steaks without breaking into a sweat.

-Bersano Costalunga Barbera d’Asti DOC (vintage changes. $11.95, score 89+) is an Italian variety.
-Here, it’s from Argentina.
+Bersano Costalunga Barbera d’Asti DOC (vintage changes. $11.95, score 89+) is a classic Piedmont (Italian) wine.
 It’s sweet and ripe with fresh cherry fruit and sweet spices.
 It’s brightly fruited with an astringent finish and a bitter note.
 This is the stuff for pasta and pizza.

 PKNT Carmenère 2012 ($10.95, score 89) is a Chilean red with warm fruit and vegetal and big barnyard notes.
 It’s finely grippy and fresh with fresh deep rich ripe red fruit and a chocolate note into a long finish.
 Try it with Tex-Mex cuisine, beef or lamb.